-Alexandra Domontovich, the daughter of a General Mikhail Alekseevich Domontovich, was born in the Ukraine in 1872.
+Alexandra Domontovich, the daughter of a General Mikhail Alekseevich Domontovich, was born in the Ukraine on 31st March 1872.
 The family moved to St. Petersburg but Alexandra was not allowed to go to school as her parents were worried that she would meet "undesirable elements."

 She later recalled: "My mother and the English nanny who reared me were demanding.
 There was order in everything: to tidy up toys myself, to lay my underwear on a little chair at night, to wash neatly, to study my lessons on time, to treat the servants with respect."
 A family friend, Victor Ostrogorsky, the literary historian, gave her private lessons, and told her she had literary talent and suggested she became a writer.